-The cosmetic denture clinic in the Hunts Cross Dental Centre in association with Andrew Lindley at Bay One Denture Clinic has been created to give additional benefits to denture wearers who are unhappy with the appearance and fit of their existing dentures.
+The Cosmetic Denture Clinic at Hunts Cross Dental Centre in association with Andrew Lindley at Bay One Denture Clinic has been created to give additional benefits to denture wearers who are unhappy with the appearance and fit of their existing dentures.
 A lot of our clients find that the dentures they are currently using whether they are a complete top and bottom denture or a partial denture are unsatisfactory for reasons of fit or appearance.

-A denture however while it can never replace natural teeth, should be comfortable to wear and have an appearance that blends in with the facial shape so it is not obvious that a denture is being worn.
-We understand these needs and this is why we have created our cosmetic denture clinic.
+A denture, while it can never replace natural teeth, should be comfortable to wear and have an appearance that blends in with the facial shape so it is not obvious that a denture is being worn.
+We understand these needs and this is why we have created the Cosmetic Denture Clinic.

 On your initial visit to our clinic you will usually see our consultants Ben or James, where they will get to know you and your denture history.
-It is so important to us to understand what it is you would like from your new denture, and it is at this time that we spend some time talking to you and getting a complete history of your denture wearing and any problems you have.
+It is so important to us to understand what it is you would like from your new denture, and it is at this time that we spend some time talking to you and getting a complete history of your previous denture wearing and any problems you have had.
 If we can identify your problems then we are a lot closer to solving them!
-If you wish to come and see us about a new set of dentures, when you book an initial consultation please ask to come and see us in the cosmetic denture clinic so we ensure we have the time to spend with you.
+If you wish to come and see us about a new set of dentures, when you book an initial consultation please ask to come and see us in the Cosmetic Denture Clinic so we ensure we have the time to spend with you.
 After this you may then be referred to our in-house Clinical Denture Technician Andrew Lindley, where you will journey through the stages of creating a truly bespoke and hand made, custom-fitting denture with any level of cosmetic customisation you desire.

 You may wonder what it is that we do that is different from a lot of other dentists?

-So much of ensuring your satisfaction is creating the denture in the clinic so you can see how we can change your appearance, and we can build in small features which can make your new denture look natural.
+So much of ensuring your satisfaction is creating the denture by hand in the clinic so you can see how we can change and customise your appearance, and we can build in small features which can make your new denture look so natural.
 We can offer you a wide choice of different types and styles of teeth for your new denture and these will be decided upon together so you know exactly what your denture will look like.
 It can be very useful to bring in any photographs of how your natural teeth used to be so Andrew can recreate your natural tooth arrangement in the new dentures.

-We can shade the base of the denture to match you skin and gum tones, to avoid the overall pink plastic appearance that so many dentures have.
+We can also shade and contour the base of the denture to match you skin and gum tones, to avoid the overall pink plastic appearance that so many dentures have.

 So whether it is a new partial denture or a complete denture why not call us and see what we can do for you.